The stages of custom building an electric guitar or bass

 Choose the shape and feel of the neck, do you want slim or chunky.
 How the neck meets the body, double or single cut away, more or less access to the fretboard, how many frets you would like, 19, 24, 36 even.

-The body woods are prepared at this point and can determine how the instrument will balance.
-Neck dive can be avoided by using a heavier body, while keeping the overall weight of the instrument in mind.
+The body woods are prepared with the neck blank and help determine how the instrument will balance.
+Neck dive can be avoided by using a heavier body, the overall weight of the instrument has to be kept in mind.

 The design of the body can be your chance to get something truely unique.
 Choose from an endless variety of woods and orientations, book matching or contrasting figured woods and grain.